defistario/defistar-docs/README.md

 📌 Overview

-DeFiStar is an independent DeFi analytics platform focused on stablecoin lending yields and risk transparency, built using direct on-chain blockchain RPC data avoiding third-party aggregators.
+DeFiStar.io is an independent DeFi analytics platform focused on stablecoin lending yields and risk transparency, built using direct on-chain blockchain RPC data avoiding third-party aggregators.

 This repository will contain documentation, methodology, and reference material describing how DeFiStar.io sources, normalises, and analyses on-chain data to produce reliable yield and risk insights for the Ethereum ecosystem.